Photo: Jalynn Baker

 Can We Get You a Drink?

 As humorist David Sedaris says of his own clan, “no amount of physical contact could match the healing powers of a well made cocktail.”
-As this most unusual year draws to a close, we’re all for making the most of both — all the hugs, all the beverages! — and we’re here with expert assistance on the latter.
+We’re all for making the most of both — all the hugs, all the beverages! — and we’re here with expert assistance on the latter.
 So, ready your bar cart, prep the garnishes, invite over your nearest and dearest and raise a glass to the holiday season.

 Spiced Pear Sangria With Champagne